-- you retire from covered employment before age 65, but after age 62, - you accumulated 15 combined years of pension service credit under the Building Service 32BJ Pension Fund, - you worked in covered employment both 90 days immediately before your retirement and at least 36 months of the 60 months before your retirement (up to the first 6 months of time on Short-term Disability or Workers' Compensation counts as work in covered employment when determining whether the 90 day and 36 month requirements are met), and - you are receiving an Early or Regular retirement pension from the Building Service 32BJ Pension Fund.
+- you retire from covered employment before age 65, but after age 62, - you accumulated 15 combined years of pension service credit under the Building Service 32BJ Pension Fund, - you worked in covered employment both 90 days immediately before your retirement and at least 36 months of the 60 months before your retirement (up to the first six months of time on Short-term Disability or Workers' Compensation counts as work in covered employment when determining whether the 90 day and 36 month requirements are met), and - you are receiving an Early or Regular retirement pension from the Building Service 32BJ Pension Fund.

 You and your eligible dependent(s) will be eligible until you become eligible for Medicare, until you reach age 65 or until your pension is suspended, whichever occurs first.
-If a dependent becomes eligible for

-Medicare due to age or disability, Medicare becomes primary and this plan becomes secondary for each dependent eligible for Medicare.
+If a dependent becomes eligible for Medicare due to age or disability, Medicare becomes primary and this plan becomes secondary for each dependent eligible for Medicare.
+If your dependent does not enroll in both Medicare Part A and Part B coverage, even though this Plan pays as secondary, you will be financially responsible for what Medicare would have paid, had your dependent properly enrolled.
 Those covered dependent(s) who are not eligible for Medicare continue to receive primary coverage from the Health Fund.
-However, once you are no longer eligible for benefits under the Plan, your dependent(s) also are no longer eligible for benefits under the plan.
+However, once you are no longer eligible for benefits under the Plan, your dependent(s) also are no longer eligible for benefits under the Plan.